 Contemporary sculpture or a modern lamp may be paired with an ancient carved chest or clay pot.
 Slim steel windows complement age-old rustic design elements.
 The pleasing combination packs sophisticated charm.

 Additionally, collected antiques and heirlooms impart a sense of rich historical character which simply cannot be purchased in a few clicks shopping online.
+(Although you can see some stunning examples available with a few clicks over to Chateau Domingue!)

 Timeless European Country Essentials